-Breast feeding is the most valuable gift which you can give to your newborn.
-It is the healthiest natural food for your baby and undoubtedly plays a very important role in her life.
-Breast milk contains all the nutrients which babies need for their growth and to stay healthy for a longer period of time.
-Breast milk is easy to digest and provides your baby everything she needs to sustain the first six months of her life, thus most of the pediatricians recommend an exclusive breastfeeding in first six months of your baby’s life.
+Breastfeeding is the most valuable gift which you can give to your newborn.
+It is the healthiest natural food for your baby and undoubtedly plays a significant role in her life.
+Breast milk contains all the nutrients which babies need for their growth and to stay healthy for a more extended period.
+Breast milk is easy to digest and provides your baby everything she needs to sustain the first six months of her life.
+Thus most of the pediatricians recommend exclusive breastfeeding in the first six months of your baby’s life.

 Top 10 Benefits Of Breastfeeding Your Baby

-Breast feeding offers so many benefits which can’t be measured but here are 10 important benefits which breastfeeding offers for you and your baby.
+Breastfeeding offers so many benefits that can’t be measured, but here are ten important benefits which breastfeeding offers for you and your baby.

-- Breastfeeding helps in brain development: There are many studies which suggest that exclusive breastfeeding to your babies for first 6 months can help in improving your baby’s cognitive development.
-There are also some evidences which support that children who were breastfed in their early life score higher on IQ tests and academics.
+Many studies suggest that exclusive breastfeeding to your babies for the first six months can help in improving your baby’s cognitive development.
+Some pieces of evidence support that children who were breastfed in their early life score higher on IQ tests and academics.
 Read more about the research here

-- Breastfeeding will help you to reduce weight and belly fat: Breastfeeding is a great way of regaining your pre-pregnancy size more quickly as lactation triggers the contractions in uterus and helps it to shrink to the normal size.
+Breastfeeding is a great way of regaining your pre-pregnancy size more quickly as lactation triggers the contractions in the uterus and helps it to shrink to the normal size.
 Feeding your baby also burns the extra calories without even doing any work.
 Read more about losing the belly fat here

-- Breastfeeding protects mother’s health too: Breast feeding not only protects your child from different diseases but also reduce your risk from various grave health problems like type 2 diabetes, postpartum depression, ovarian and breast cancer.
+Breastfeeding not only protects your child from different diseases, but also reduce your risk from various grave health problems like type 2 diabetes, postpartum depression, ovarian and breast cancer.
 A study from Columbia University has found that Moms who breastfed were 1.5 times less likely to be diagnosed with breast cancer than those who didn’t

-- Breastfeeding is pocket-friendly: Breast feeding saves money.
-It eliminates the need of formula and related feeding supplies essentials.
+Breastfeeding saves money.
+It eliminates the need for formula and related feeding supplies essentials.
 In breastfed babies, health care cost is also much less as they don’t get sick so often

 Besides imparting health benefits, breastfeeding also provides a natural opportunity to share an emotional bonding at the very beginning of your child’s life.
 It provides the joyful closeness and lays the loving foundation of mother and child relationship.

-Deciding to breast feed your baby is your personal choice but it’s important to get educated about all benefits of breast feeding before your baby arrives.
+Deciding to breastfeed your baby is your personal choice, but it’s important to get educated about all the benefits of breastfeeding before your baby arrives.
 Make the right decision and help your baby in staying healthy for a long time.